 Make an appointment if you can.

 We are happy to take walk-ins, but we can’t always guarantee availability.
 We give priority to writers with scheduled appointments.
-Call us at (804) 828-4851 or stop by our reception desk inside the Writing Center to schedule your consultation.
-If you want to work with a particular consultant, you can request him or her.
+Click on the Schedule an Appointment link, call us at (804) 828-4851, or stop by our reception desk inside the Writing Center to schedule your consultation.
+If you want to work with a particular consultant, you can request him or her. if you want an online appointment, please specify that.